ochalet-wp/logicaldate-service-gen/README.md

 You can either use the online [Swagger Editor](https://editor.swagger.io/) or the CLI.

-Note that when using the online editor, externally referenced scehmas will not work unless hosted somewhere.
+Note that when using the online editor, externally referenced schemas will not work unless hosted somewhere.
 Also note that after much tinkering I found that to generate the model classes the [Modelina](https://github.com/asyncapi/modelina) tool from AsyncAPI was much better; see this [repo](https://github.devops.worldpay.local/farrows520/asyncapi-model-generator).